 Pumpkins and squash, prepped for baking.
 I cut them in half, scooped out the seeds, and turned them onto about 2cm of water in these roasting pans.
-I baked them uncovered at 190C / 375F for about 1 hour and 15 minutes, then let them cool to room temp before scooping away from the skins and mashing in a bowl.
+I baked them uncovered at 190C / 375F for about 75 minutes, then let them cool to room temp before scooping away from the skins and mashing in a bowl.

 Pumpkins and squash, after their time in the oven!
-After cooling to room temp I scooped and mashed the pulp.
+After cooling to room temp I poured off any vegetable water that had accumulated, scooped then mashed the pulp.
 It yielded almost 2.4kgs!! (about 9 cups)